therollingambit/streamy-react/README.md

-A react video stream app using redux and OAuth2
+A react video stream app using redux, OAuth2, redux-form, json-server